Top 5 Bigfoot Theories: What Is Bigfoot Really?

 What if Bigfoot isn’t an ape at all?
 What if he’s more like us?
 Many Bigfoot witnesses say the creature is very human-like, and in some Native and even early European-American cultures Sasquatch is referred to as a man, not an animal.
 This does make some sense on a few different levels.

-Many people don’t realize that there have been several species of human on this planet, not just we Homo sapiens.
+Many people don’t realize that there have been several species of humans on this planet, not just we Homo sapiens.
 Like any other animal, our family tree has twists and turns and dead ends.
 Some human species merged and evolved into what we are today, and some died off.
 Do any of them fit the description of Bigfoot?
 Well, sort of.

-This would explain a few things, such the extremely high level of intelligence Bigfoot is said to possess for one.
+This would explain a few things, such as the extremely high level of intelligence Bigfoot is said to possess for one.
 It would also explain how Sasquatch could survive in harsh climates by hunting.
 If H. Heidelbergensis learned to fear H. Sapiens it would make sense that it would try to hide from us at all costs.

 But like a few of the most popular Bigfoot theories, this one still leaves us with problems.
 Even H. Heidelbergensis used stone tools, and a social human species living in groups would almost certainly leave other evidence behind.